 A good starting point for anyone drawn to pray and support these nations is to read up on their history and current situation.

 Here our main connection is with a local national church from the reformed tradition.
 They are currently developing a program of Church Planting and Evangelism across the nation and we have committed to the financial support of two of their Church Planters.
-Occasionally members of the ministry team and others visit to offer teaching, friendship
+Occasionally members of the ministry team and others visit to offer teaching, friendship, and encouragement.

-In addition, we have links with the Apple of God’s Eyes and the Children of Nepal.
+In addition, we have links with the Apple of God’s Eyes, The Spring School and the Children of Nepal.
 The Apple of God’s Eyes is an organisation dedicated to the restoration of girls who have returned to Nepal after having been trafficked.
-They run homes for 200 girls, a school and medical and dental clinics which are also available to the community.
+They run homes for 200 girls, a school, and medical and dental clinics that are also available to the community.
 The Children of Nepal focuses on disadvantaged boys—providing a home, education and a future.

 Funding for this is a mix of self-funding plus grants made from your giving, fund-raising (Feijoada) and the Ministers discretionary fund.